jhockx/server-configuration/README.md

 # Purpose
-This project is made to quickly deploy a new server which hosts multiple websites.
-It is assumed you have a Linux server, your repo is on GitLab and you want to use the CI/CD abilities of GitLab for the hosting of (some of) the websites.
-Each website gets its own Docker container on the server.
-Furthermore, there is a nginx-proxy server (in its own Docker container) which routes you to the correct Docker container, based on the accessed domain name.
+This project is made to provide some reference code to quickly deploy a new server which hosts multiple websites, runs scripts, host REST API's etc. It is assumed you have a Linux server, your repo is on GitLab and you want to use the CI/CD abilities of GitLab.
+Each website/script/API gets its own Docker container on the server.
+Furthermore, there is a nginx-proxy server (in its own Docker container) which routes domain names to the correct Docker container.
 You can find the GitHub project of this nginx-proxy server [here](https://github.com/jwilder/nginx-proxy).

 # Required software
 ### Docker installation